gvwilson/thirdbit/src/fiction/santas/index.md

 or the odds and ends he smuggled into his bedroom.
 A rusty pair of scissors that he spotted near a bus stop on his way home from school. a ball of string that he slipped into his pocket during science class.
-Some paper—construction paper
-that had to be folded carefully and then creased twice to make a straight seam, and oh, what a beautiful seam it was—and best of all, a roll of tape with only a little bit of lint stuck to it.
+Some construction paper that had to be folded carefully and then creased twice to make a straight seam, and best of all, a roll of tape with only a little bit of lint stuck to it.
 He couldn't stop himself.
 He needed to make things.
-No, he *needed* to make things, the same way that he needed to breathe after holding his breath under water for as long as he could.
+No, he *needed* to make things, the same desperate kind of need that he had felt while trying to kick off his boots and get out of his coat when he and Santa Hood and Santa Greenwood had fallen into the ocean.

 So let's skip ahead to the moment when
-Finner's mum opened his bedroom door to tell him that his dad had made another batch of cookies and found her son sitting on the floor taping carefully-folded bits of paper together to make a tiny cardboard dinosaur.
+Finner's mother opened his bedroom door to tell him that his father had made another batch of cookies and found her son sitting on the floor taping carefully-folded bits of paper together to make a tiny cardboard dinosaur.